-John Schloendorn, PhD founded Gene And Cell Technologies in 2013 and serves as its Chief Exectuive Officer.
+John Schloendorn, PhD, founded Gene And Cell Technologies in 2013 and serves as its Chief Executive Officer.
 Prior to founding Gene And Cell Technologies, John was the CEO of ImmunePath, a venture-backed regenerative medicine startup.
 At ImmunePath, John oversaw the development of immune cell therapies from embryonic stem cells from 2009 to 2012.
 Even though ImmunePath finished with positive pre-clinical results, it was ultimately unable to raise enough money for a clinical trial and closed its doors in 2012.
 John also served as the Director of SENS Foundation’s intramural Research Center from 2006 to 2009, where he oversaw the development of enzyme therapies for age-related storage diseases and a variety of other projects through the pre-clinical stages.
 A native of Germany, John holds a Green Card under the National Interest Waiver, a program designed to retain technology leaders considered of national interest to the USA.
 At his young age of 34, he is author of several pubmed-indexed publications and inventor on several active patent applications.

-Matthew Scholz is the founder and Chief Executive Officer of Immusoft, a biotech start-up firm that is developing a breakthrough technology that will turn a patient’s B cells into miniature drug factories.
+Matthew Scholz is the founder and Chief Executive Officer of Immusoft, a biotech start-up firm that is developing a breakthrough technology that will turn a patient’s B-cells into miniature drug factories.
 Longer term, this technology has the potential to transform the landscape of biomedicine.

 With a background in computer security, Matthew’s initial concept for Immusoft’s core technology was based on using high speed cryptographic hardware to develop novel proteins to fight pathogens.
-In 2008, Matthew began conducting independent research in immunology and gene therapy and seeking input from some of the world’s top scientists.
-By 2009, he dramatically evolved the initial concept after conceiving how a research system developed by Nobel Laureate and former President of Caltech, David Baltimore, could be modified for a practical application: programming resting B cells to secrete therapeutic proteins.
+In 2008, Matthew began conducting independent research in immunology and gene therapy and seeked input from some of the world’s top scientists.
+By 2009, he dramatically evolved the initial concept after conceiving how a research system developed by Nobel Laureate and former President of Caltech, David Baltimore, could be modified for a practical application: programming resting B-cells to secrete therapeutic proteins.
 Matthew negotiated an exclusive license to the system, then developed and patented a way to improve its efficiency nearly seven-fold, thus making it clinically viable.
 This modified system is the core of Immusoft’s technology platform.

 Along the way, Matthew has recruited a world-class team of scientists and biotech business experts to build Immusoft’s core technology and shape and drive the company.
 Immusoft’s extensive list of advisors includes experts in immunology, cell therapy, gene therapy, preclinical and clinical development, and CEOs of successful biotech companies.
 Matthew has also led Immusoft’s highly successful fundraising efforts.
 In March 2012, Immusoft was among the first to be awarded the Thiel Foundation’s Breakout Labs grant.
 The start-up has also received a grant from the National Institutes of Health and funds from private investors.
 In addition, Matthew has secured several valuable collaborations, including nearly $100k of work at no charge from academic labs during the company’s proof of concept stage.

 With Immusoft as his third venture, Matthew has 13 years of experience connecting real-world needs with cutting-edge technical solutions.
 Prior projects include mobile application development and GPS-based fleet logistics (a start-up that he sold in 2009).
-He holds a degree in computer science from the University of Washington and is a frequent speaker at the University of Washington School of Business.
+He holds a degree in Computer Science from the University of Washington and is a frequent speaker at the University of Washington School of Business.
 Matthew also serves as mentor for the Thiel Fellowship, a program that awards $100k grants to some of the brightest scientific minds in the world who are under age 20.

 Hernando Ramirez Llinas is a Biotechnology and Nanotechnology expert.
 He is also a Systems and Computer Engineer (Computer Science), University of Los Andes.
 He has done work and in-depth research in Molecular Biology, Artificial Intelligence, Nanotechnology, Bioengineering and Cryonics.
-BioViva is honored to have him on the team.
+BioViva is honoured to have him on the team.